jackcahalane/azure-fundamentals-notes/README.md

 ## Describe Cloud Concepts
 A **hybrid cloud** is based on an on-premises architecture and a public cloud or a private cloud and a public cloud.

 **Regions** are *always* paired with other regions.
-Paired region is always in same geography, but is always farthest from original region, minimum 300 miles away.
+Paired region is always in the same geography, but is always farthest from the original region, minimum 300 miles away.
 This allows for replication outages to have minimal impact on Azure services.

-IaaS allows to rent hardware and have control over the OS.
+IaaS allows you to rent hardware and have control over the OS.

 A **free Azure subscription** is good for 30 days before you have to upgrade.

 A **zone** is a geographic grouping of **Azure regions** used to determine billing based on data transfers.

 **Azure management groups** provide a level of scope above subscriptions.
 You organise subscriptions into containers called "management groups" and apply your governance conditions.
-All subscriptions within a management group automatically inherit conditions applied to management group.
+All subscriptions within a management group automatically inherit conditions applied to management groups.

 **Resource Groups** can contain resources from *any* **region**, not just the region in which the resource group is located.